The 'Encyclopaedia Britannica' is considered to be one of the enduring achievements of the Scottish Enlightenment.

 - Explore all our digitised editions, up to the 10th edition, published in 1902-1903

-- Find details of 'Encyclopaedia Britannica' at the Library using Library Search.
+- Find details of 'Encyclopaedia Britannica' at the Library using our main catalogue.